 DepED Logo

-The symbol was likely developed during the existence of The Commonwealth of the Philippines when the U.S. was preparing the country for independence.
+The symbol was likely developed during the Commonwealth of the Philippines, when the U.S. was preparing the country for independence.
 Therefore, the design incorporates the colors of the U.S. and Philippine flags, emphasizing the historical connection between the two nations.

-The word “Education” is highlighted in red and capital letters, emphasizing its importance for the country’s future.
+The word “Education” is highlighted in red, capital letters, emphasizing its importance to the country’s future.
 The central “P” in “DepED” is transformed into a torch, symbolizing the eternal light of knowledge.
 The torch not only represents a source of light but also symbolizes enlightenment, which helps eliminate ignorance and misconceptions.
 Just as a torch lights the way, knowledge paves the path to understanding and progress.

 The emblem conveys the idea of leadership and calls upon the country’s educational institutions to progress, striving for new heights in learning and enlightenment.